yashkarwa/Yashkarwa.github.io/_posts/2018-08-27-Smartsheet.md

 A notebook version of this post can be found [here](https://github.com/yashkarwa) on Github.

-The goal of this post/notebook is to go from the basics of data preprocessing to modern techniques used in deep learning.
-My point is that we can use code (Python/Numpy etc.) to better understand abstract mathematical notions!
-Thinking by coding! 💥
+The goal of this post/notebook is to go from the basics of data preprocessing or scraping data from smartsheet, consolidate the data and store result in BigQuery.

+Here is the table of contents of this tutorial:

+1. **Load Packages**: In the first part, we will install smartsheet in python environment and load package in environment.

+2. **Create Smartsheet ID's for each sheet**: In the second part, we will create Smartsheet Developer Key.

+3. **Find Smartsheet ID's for each sheet**: In the third part, we will find smartsheet ID's for each sheet and extract data for identified sheet.

+4. **Data Preprocessing**: In the fourth part, we will extract content of identified page.

+5. **Load dataframe to BigQuery**: In the last part, load final dataframe to BigQuery.